-Therefore, lead qualification carries tremendous significance and is one of the most vital steps in sales process.
+Therefore, lead qualification carries tremendous significance and is one of the most vital steps in the sales process.

-You can use various lead qualification frameworks such as BANT (Budget, Authority, Need, Time), CHAMP (Challenges, Authority, Money, Priorities), ANUM (Authority, Needs, Urgency, Money), etc. to qualify leads as hot or cold.
+You can use various lead qualification frameworks such as BANT (Budget, Authority, Need, Time), CHAMP (Challenges, Authority, Money, Priorities), ANUM (Authority, Needs, Urgency, Money), etc., to qualify leads as hot or cold.
 This can help sales reps prioritize high-value leads and utilize their time more efficiently.

 4. Creating a Pitch

 Once the prospect has been deemed suitable for the sales process, they have to be contacted by the sales representative with the selling pitch.

 They must be provided a product demonstration to help them understand the product’s functionality and how it can solve their problems.